valteryde/kaxe/docs/pages/other.rst

 To change the behavior of the default colors, you can use the following functions:

-.. automethod:: kaxe.SetDefaultColors

-.. automethod:: kaxe.SetDefaultColor
+.. autofunction:: kaxe.setDefaultColors

-.. automethod:: kaxe.resetColors
+.. autofunction:: kaxe.resetColors

 Symbols and themes